magynhard/git_repo_upgrader/README.md

 At best create a new rake task containing a options hash and then run #upgrade.

-See the examples below for option hahes.
+See the examples below for option hashes.

 ### Examples